 It was 2 am and the pup I was watching for a friend needed to go potty.
-I sleepily followed Alley’s fluffy tail as she skipped down the stairs and impatiently waited at the back door.
+I sleepily followed Alley's fluffy tail as she skipped down the stairs and impatiently waited at the back door.
 Without thinking, I flipped on the backyard spotlight and opened the door.
 It happened in less than a minute.
 She bolted down the fence line and out of sight, crashing through the bushes and trampling my tomato plants.
-I didn’t even have time to register what she was chasing after when the odor hit me.
-It was a combination of rotten onions and burning plastic… it didn’t smell like skunk at first, it was just too pungent and assaulted all my senses.
+I didn't even have time to register what she was chasing after when the odor hit me.
+It was a combination of rotten onions and burning plastic.
+The scent didn't smell like a skunk at first; it was just too pungent and assaulted all my senses.
 Poor Alley came racing back into the house sneezing and shaking her head (which, unfortunately, showered my back door and tile floor with skunk oil).
 I literally froze in panic.

-> Skunked.
+Skunked.
 The dog got skunked.
 At 2am on a Monday.
 This was going to be a long week.

 First of all, don’t freeze and panic like I did.
 The quicker you take action, the less likely you will need to Febreze the entire house.
 Second, get the dog back outside ASAP, preferably prevent them from entering the house in the first place.
 Skunks can spray up to 15 feet, and they aim for the face; so, if your pup was gleefully chasing the black and white "kitty," they probably got a face-full of yuck.
 The first thing they will want to do is rub their faces on everything to try and rid themselves of the spray.
 This means your carpet, couches, walls, etc., are fair game.
 The oily spray is produced by the anal glands of the skunk and is made up of sulfurous chemicals called thiols.
 The oil penetrates any porous surface and can last up to a year if not quickly eradicated.